edw/braille-framebuffer/README.md

 ![A screenshot](https://poseur.com/the-game-of-life-beatriz-et-madeleine-in-braille.png)

 Fun fact: if you set your terminal to 141 by 49, your terminal will, compared to an Apple II+, have the same resolution, far more colors, and a slightly different set of rules constraining their use.

+## Prerequisites

+* A C compiler.
+* A POSIX-y operating system.
+* A terminal that support ANSI positioning and color escape sequences.
+* A UTF-8 locale.

 ## Building